sajari/sdk-react/examples/basic-site-integration/README.md

 * `description` The page description.
 * `image` The URL of an image which corresponds to the page.

 Fields that are based on the URL of the page (ideal for filtering on subsections of a site) are given below.
-Examples here assume that the page URL is `https://www.sajari.com/blog`:
+Examples here assume that the page URL is `https://www.sajari.com/blog/year-in-review`:

-* `url` The full page URL, i.e. `https://www.sajari.com/blog`
+* `url` The full page URL: `https://www.sajari.com/blog/year-in-review`
-* `dir1` The first directory of the page URL, i.e. blog if the URL is `https://www.sajari.com/blog/year-in-review`
+* `dir1` The first directory of the page URL: `blog`
-* `dir2` The second directory of the page URL, i.e. year-in-review if the URL is `https://www.sajari.com/blog/year-in-review`
+* `dir2` The second directory of the page URL: `year-in-review`
-* `domain` The domain of the page URL, i.e. `www.sajari.com`
+* `domain` The domain of the page URL: `www.sajari.com`

 #### Using Operators